Santa Pod Raceway: History

-Santa Pod is the venue at which the current world drag racing record, a time of 3.58 seconds at 386.26 mph was set by Sammy Miller in his Vanishing Point rocket-propelled funny car in July 1984.
-Another record has also been set at Santa Pod, the world's fastest jet car (notably Santa Pod's 'resident') Fireforce 3 piloted by Martin Hill broke the record in Easter 2005 with a terminal speed of 336.10 mph.
+Santa Pod is the venue at which the current world drag racing record, a time of 3.58 seconds at 386.26 mph, was set by Sammy Miller in his Vanishing Point rocket-propelled funny car in July 1984.
+The world's fastest jet car (notably Santa Pod's 'resident') Fireforce 3, piloted by Martin Hill, broke the record at Santa Pod on Easter 2005 with a terminal speed of 336.10 mph.
 Several other European drag racing records have been set, along with records unsurpassed outside the United States.
 In May 2010, Top Fuel dragster driver Urs Erbacher set a class speed record with a terminal speed of 314.87 mph reached in less than 5 seconds.
 At the same race meeting, Eric Teboul set a time of 5.2321 seconds at 249 mph on his Hydrogen Peroxide Rocket Bike, which he further improved to 5.19 seconds at the European championships in September 2010.
 In 2012, drag-racer Andy Frost set the record of 'the world's fastest accelerating road-legal car' at the UK's Santa Pod Raceway.
 In September 2010, 47-year-old Briton Perry Watkins drove a racing vehicle, a 1994 Reliant Scimitar Sabre, decorated as a formal Queen Anne style dining table, complete with tablecloth, chairs, place settings, food and various vessels.
 The vehicle was dubbed the 'Fast Food'.
 It performed two runs at Santa Pod, topping out at 130 mph and achieving an average speed of 113.8 mph.

 Santa Pod for many years remained the fastest all-asphalt dragstrip in the world, since most North American tracks are partially or entirely concrete in construction.
-However, during the winter of 2017/2018, the entire length of the track was lifted and replaced with a track constructed entirely in concrete, the reasoning being that concrete gives more consistent times as it, "moves around less" than asphalt.
+However, during the winter of 2017/2018, the entire length of the track was lifted and replaced with a track constructed entirely in concrete, the reasoning being that concrete gives more consistent times, as it "moves around less" than asphalt.

-Since 1987, it has hosted the annual Bug Jam weekend.
+Since 1987, the venue has hosted the annual Bug Jam weekend.

 In popular culture

 Santa Pod appears in Led Zeppelin's concert film The Song Remains The Same.
 Drummer John Bonham drove a dragster at the raceway for his fantasy sequence in the film.

+Santa Pod was also featured in a recurring segment of the British TV series Vroom Vroom.